pravbeseda/CurrencyEditText/README.md

 As mentioned above, the validation error text in the CurrencyMaterialEditText component is shown automatically.

+## Usage of the library

-## The library is used in projects
+The library is used in applications:

 1. [How much can I spend?](https://play.google.com/store/apps/details?id=pravbeseda.spendcontrol)
 2. [How much can I spend?
 Premium](https://play.google.com/store/apps/details?id=pravbeseda.spendcontrol.premium)